robertappears/hailo-apps-infra/doc/developer_guide/writing_postprocess.md

 # Writing Your Own Post-Process for Hailo Apps

-So you want to add a new network to Hailo-apps-infra that isn't supported yet?
+So you want to add a new network to hailo-apps that isn't supported yet?
 You've come to the right place!
 This guide will walk you through creating your own post-process.
 Don't worry—it's easier than it sounds.
 This guide describes how to create a post-process function written in C++ that can be used in the HailoApps framework.
 This is done using the 'hailofilter' element.
 **Note** For python post-process, you can add your post-process function as a python callback function.